RutexOrg/DiscordFileStorage/README.md

 # Known issues

 1. Problems with downloading big (~50+ MB) files from **windows** explorer directly. \
 This is *limitation* of the windows explorer, which limiting downloading files to *50MB*.
-This repo contains a registry file, which can be used to increase this limit.
+This repo contains a registry file, which can be used to increase this limit (up to 4GB)
+.
 Script may be found in: ***scripts/webdav.reg*** \
 If you still having issues with this, i recommend to use [WinSCP](https://winscp.net/eng/index.php) for downloading big files. \
 **You can also** download big files directly via http.
 For example, you can use this url: ``http://localhost:3000/file.ext`` or ``http://localhost:3000/my/path/to/file.ext`` to download file ``file.ext`` from root folder or from ``/my/path/to`` folder respectively.

 2. Uploading and downloading big files (~1GB+) is working unstable, so if you really need it, split big file into smaller chunks (lets say 100MB, with any archiver like [7zip](https://www.7-zip.org/) or [WinRAR](https://www.rarlab.com/)) and upload them one by one.
 After downloading, you can merge them back.  \
+Current tested limit for a single file is about 750MB, but i guess it depends on your internet connection.
 For now no other solution for this, sorry.

 3. Half-working SSL support.
 You can use it, but you have to be aware of potential security issues, since TLS_REJECT_UNAUTHORIZED is set to 0 because of some problems which i dont know how to fix for the moment.
-But if you dont care much about targeted intercetion of your data, you can use it.
+But if you dont care much about targeted intercetion of your data, you can use it. \
+Will do some work in the future to fix this.

+4. Half working encryption support.
+You can use it, but you have to be aware of potential security issues, since im not experienced in cryptography and i cant guarantee that it will be secure.
+But for now it looks like its working pretty stable.

-4. Not all webdav clients are working as expected.
+5. Not all webdav clients are working as expected.
 Will do some work in the future to fix this.